aukilabs/posemesh/README.md

 Our mission is to help machines see the world, to enable the future of AI, robotics and the metaverse.
 To this end, we aim to develop and deploy civilization-scale network infrastructure funded, owned and operated by the people.
 We build together in public, with the support of our community and backers.
 This is how we win.

+To learn more about this vision, read the [whitepaper](auki.ai/whitepaper).

 ## Contributors:

 This project is currently managed by [Auki Labs](https://auki.ai), but we welcome contributions from the community!
 Whether you're fixing bugs, adding new features, or improving documentation, your help is appreciated.